How to Perform a Comprehensive Display Audit

 • Compression artifacts: Some browsers apply subtle compression to rendered content.
 This is why we use native CSS gradients rather than image files for the banding test.

 • HDR testing: Web browsers have limited HDR support.
-To test HDR peak brightness and local dimming, you'll need native HDR test patterns from a dedicated tool or Blu-ray test disc.
+To test HDR peak brightness and local dimming, you will need native HDR test patterns from a dedicated tool or Blu-ray test disc.

 Frequently Asked Questions